 - Preliminary advice report: Our examiners will tell you whether your proposed trade mark is unique enough to your industry that it can act as a trade mark.

 After receiving the report from us, you can then decide whether you’d like to stop, change or proceed with your trade mark application.
-We'll hold to our decision for 3 months from the date your S&PA request was filed.
+We'll hold to our decision for three months from the date your S&PA report was issued.

 You may file a trade mark application based on a completed S&PA report that you have received from us.
-If your application is filed within 3 months of your S&PA request, and the details are exactly the same as what we have assessed, then your application fee will be reduced.
+If your application is filed within three months of the date your S&PA report was issued, and the details are exactly the same as what we have assessed, then your application fee will be reduced.

 For more information about S&PA request fees and trade mark application fees, please visit our Trade Mark Fees page.